JonathanBanerjee/JonathanBanerjee/README.md

 ## Hi, I'm Jonathan, a software developer based in London.

 - 💻 I'm passionate about building scalable and reliable applications.
-- 🌎 I'm can AWS Certified Cloud and British Computing Society Certified Practitioner.
+- 🌎 I'm an AWS Cloud and BCS Certified Practitioner.
 - 🎓 I have recently graduated from the Open University in Computing and IT.

 ### Some of my favourite technologies: